Why hiring a registered authorised celebrant matters

 3. Professional vs. Affordable: Don’t Sacrifice Quality for Cost

 We get it, weddings are expensive.
-But skimping on your celebrant for a cheaper option could be one of the costliest mistakes.
-An affordable wedding celebrant might save you a few hundred dollars upfront, but an inexperienced or unregistered celebrant could result in a ceremony that isn’t legal!
+But skimping on your celebrant for a cheaper option could be one of the costliest mistakes you’ll ever make.
+A budget wedding celebrant might save you a few hundred dollars upfront, but an inexperienced or unregistered celebrant could result in a ceremony that isn’t legal, and costs you double, if not more!

 Before you book, ask: